Homeschool Tips

 Back to Homeschool Resources

-Homeschooling multiple children at different ages can feel overwhelming.
+Teaching multiple grade levels at home can feel overwhelming.
 I get it—I'm doing it too!
 But after years of refining our approach, I've found strategies that make it work.
-Here are my top 10 tips.
+Here are my top 10 tips for homeschooling multiple children at different ages.

 1. Use Unit Studies for Everyone